iseanc/weather-dashboard/README.md

 This program uses the [OpenWeather.org 5 Day/3 Hour API](https://openweathermap.org/forecast5) to obtain a 5-day weather forecast for a specified city (city, state, country).
 Potential travelers to the location, and other interest parties, can get an idea of the current and upcoming weather conditions.

 The application extends previously learned web-development concepts with client-server communication using HTTP GET calls.
+This application uses the 'Luxon.js' library for date/time data, instead of 'Moment.js'.

 ## Table of Contents (Optional)